jamieroche1987/Battleships/README.md

 ### CODE

-* Dan for his input on how to fix certain errors of code that i was struggling with
+* Dan for his input on how to fix certain errors of code that i was struggling with.
-* Jamie
+* Jamie for his help in identifying errors in my indentation that i hadnt seen.
 * [W3Schools](https://www.w3schools.com/) for information on python functions and how they can be implemented
 * [Stackoverflow](https://stackoverflow.com/search?q=battleship+python&s=f5b5700f-8508-47e8-8ac9-e2b10fccbd7e)

 ## ACKNOWLEDGEMENTS:

+*